alexwebbb/safe-remove/General Notes.md

 - deleted file info is stored in .restore.info, which will be in the home folder
 - file info is stored as filename_inode:/full/path

-+ if review by date is implemented, restore file should also include date of deletion
++ if additional stored data componenets are handled, external file indexed by inode
++ maybe something like ".restore.detail"

 ## Syntax